February 02, 2026

 Recycling is one of the best and most popular methods employed for non-biodegradable waste management.

-Waste such as plastic, paper, glass, iron materials, and cloth can be recycled and has economic value as well.
+Waste such as plastic, paper, glass, iron materials, and cloth can be recycled and have economic value as well.

 It also helps in reducing the waste being sent to landfills, supports deforestation, and saves energy.